 All Directors of the Company have also given declarations that they are not debarredfrom holding the office of Director by virtue of any SEBI order or any other suchstatutory authority as required under the Circular dated 20th June 2018 issuedby BSE Limited and National Stock Exchange of India Limited.

 The Company appreciates the dedicated and valuable guidance given by all the Directorsof the Company.

 COMMITTEES OF THE BOARD

-Currently the Board has five committees: the Audit Committee the Nomination andRemuneration Committee the Corporate Social Responsibility Committee the Share Transfer/Stakeholders Relationship Committee and the Risk Management Committee (non-mandatorycommittee).
-A detailed note on the compositionof the Board and its committees is providedin the corporate governance report which forms a part of the Board Report.
+The Company has several Committees which have been established in compliance with therequirement of the relevant provisions of applicable laws and statutes.
+As on March 312021 the Board has five committees: The Audit Committee Nomination and RemunerationCommittee Corporate Social Responsibility Committee Share Transfer/StakeholdersRelationship Committee and Risk Management Committee.
+A detailed note on the compositionof the Board and its committees is provided in the Corporate Governance Report whichforms integral part of the Board Report.

 SUBSIDIARY COMPANIES JOINT VENTURES OR ASSOCIATE COMPANIES